Nightmare17726/mythOS/Documentation/README.md

 # mythOS - Documentation
 As stated on the home page for this project, the plan is to have multiple different versions (found in the Versions folder) for different target audiences.
+It seems that the operating system requires a minimum of 2 GB of RAM and 2 CPU cores.
 The different versions of mythOS include:

 * Hydra
 * Nekomata